86th Academy Awards: Ceremony information

 As with last year's theme of music and the movies, Meron and Zadan centered the show around a theme.
 This year, they christened the show with a theme of saluting movie heroes commenting, "By celebrating the gamut of heroes who have enriched our movie-going experience, we hope to create an evening of fun and joy.
 And that includes the filmmakers and actors who take risks and stimulate us with provocative subjects and daring characters.
 They are all heroes in the cinematic landscape."
 To coincide with the theme, AMPAS presented an exhibition in the lobby of its Beverly Hills headquarters titled "The Oscars Celebrate Movie Heroes".
 The exhibit featured posters, photographs, and artifacts from 70 different films featuring literary, comic book, and real life heroes.
 Furthermore, actor Andrew Garfield, who portrayed the titular character in The Amazing Spider-Man, was scheduled to appear onstage with five-year-old cancer survivor Miles Scott with Garfield christening Scott as an "official superhero".
 The segment was scrapped, however, due to time constraints.

 Several other people were involved with the telecast and its promotion.
 Tony Award-winning art director Derek McLane designed a new set and stage design for the show.
 Filmmaker Paul Feig produced and directed a one-minute trailer promoting the event featuring DeGeneres and 250 dancers dancing and lip-synching to the song "The Walker" by rock band Fitz and the Tantrums.
 During the ceremony, actor Channing Tatum introduced a group called "Team Oscar".
 The team consisted of six young film students from colleges across the country selected by AMPAS whose role was to deliver Oscar statuettes to the presenters during the gala.
 Television personality and former Miss USA titleholder Rachel Smith hosted "Inside the Oscars", a behind-the-scenes video blog on the Oscar ceremony website.

+In December 2013, AMPAS unveiled a new brand identity for the organization and the Academy Awards by local firm 180LA; the Academy Awards' new logo formalizes the prior year's rebranding of the ceremony as The Oscars, using a wordmark with a stylized letter "A" resembling a spotlight shining on an Oscar statuette (a similar effect is used in the Academy's new logo, but instead using a filled triangle).